Includes a copy of Tightrope

 Thursday, 7:00 pm March 19, 2020

-Powerhouse couple, Pulitzer Prize-winning and best-selling writers Nicholas Kristof and Sheryl WuDunn join Joe Wilkins, 2019 Center for Fiction First Novel Prize finalist for Fall Back Down When I Die, on how the intersections of economic hardship among working-class Americans, the opioid epidemic, and white supremacy play out on the political landscape of the rural West.
+Powerhouse couple, Pulitzer Prize-winning and best-selling writers Nicholas Kristof and Sheryl WuDunn join Joe Wilkins, 2019 Center for Fiction First Novel Prize finalist to talk about the overlapping themes in their work.
+In both Tightrope and Fall Back Down When I Die, economic hardship among working-class Americans and the accompanying sense of desperation lead to violence, death, and despair.
+The authors look beyond the stereotypes to investigate the roots and expressions of hopelessness, and to better understand the ways power and class influence people to work against themselves and each other.

 This conversation is part of our On America series, which investigates the systems of power that operate within stories we tell, explicitly and covertly affecting the way we perceive ourselves and others.
 Who are we?
 Who are we becoming?
 How do the stories we tell shape who we are as a nation?